 Increase in Crisis Calls

-Jessica Muñoz is the founder and president of Ho‘?la N?
+Jessica Muñoz is the co-founder and president of Ho‘?la N?
 Pua, a local nonprofit dedicated to the prevention of sex trafficking and supporting its survivors.
 She says isolation and increased time spent on the internet as a result of the pandemic could harm sex trafficking survivors and put other vulnerable people at risk.
 Indeed, the National Human Trafficking Hotline has reported a 300% increase in crisis calls originating from internet risks.

 Muñoz says “traffickers don’t care about COVID.
 (They) have a captive audience with children online.”

 She adds that people’s economic challenges resulting from the pandemic make people desperate to make ends meet, which makes them easier to exploit.